Arizona vs. Alabama Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 Arizona vs. Alabama Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 20

-Wednesday's game that pits the No. 4 Arizona Wildcats (8-1) against the Alabama Crimson Tide (6-4) at Footprint Center has a projected final score of 86-79 (based on our computer prediction) in favor of Arizona, who is favored in this matchup by our model.
-Game time is at 11:00 PM ET on December 20.
+Wednesday's game between the No. 4 Arizona Wildcats (8-1) and Alabama Crimson Tide (6-4) going head to head at Footprint Center has a projected final score of 86-79 (based on our computer prediction) in favor of Arizona, who is listed as the favorite by our model.
+The game will start at 11:00 PM ET on December 20.

-Based on our computer prediction, Alabama projects to cover the 7.5-point spread in its matchup versus Arizona.
-The over/under has been set at 175.5, and the two teams are projected to fall short of that total.
+Based on our computer prediction, Alabama projects to cover the 7.5-point spread in its matchup against Arizona.
+The over/under is listed at 176.5, and the two teams are projected to come in below that total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!